tyson-swetnam/bighorns/README.md

 AZ Bighorns study in collaboration with NMGFD and New Mexico State University (NMSU), Las Cruces NM.

+What are the conditions that the sheep are selecting at that point in time and place?

+E.g. elevation, slope, aspect, temperature, shading.

 ## atmo

 Scripts for CyVerse [Atmosphere](atmo.cyverse.org) virtual machine software installation